phoenix3008/buglessPanel/README.md

 You can see a [DEMO](http://phoenix3008.github.io/buglessPanel) of this plugin on official [Bugless Panle page](http://phoenix3008.github.io/buglessPanel)

-There are few examples of using Bugless Panel on a mobile version of popular car auction web site.

 [side]: http://phoenix3008.github.io/buglessPanel/img/side-panel-swipe.gif "Side menu panel"
 [top]: http://phoenix3008.github.io/buglessPanel/img/top-panel-swipe.gif "Top menu panel"